Murray Local Land Services is governed by a board of local people.

 Appointed Board members

-In addition, Michelle runs a Merino breeding enterprise at Jerilderie.
-She has a keen interest in practical Merino genetics and management.
+Michelle runs a Merino breeding enterprise at Jerilderie.
+She has a keen interest in practical Merino genetics and management and all facets of R&D in the sheep industry.

 Michelle has experience and skills in livestock production and biosecurity, animal health and welfare, and interests in natural resource management and cultural heritage.